We're here to help.

 The College of Education at GCU takes great care in preparing you for your own career in education, as well as teaching you how to lead your own classroom.
 This graduate certificate in special education online allows you to focus on critical competencies within special education for your chosen path of teaching in moderate to severe special education classrooms.

 With just 18 credits to completion in an online format, you can earn your graduate certificate in special education in an efficient manner.
-Visit our Admissions Requirements page for more information on how to be admitted into this program to work toward pursuing an online special education credential.
+Visit our Admission Requirements page for more information on how to be admitted into this program to work toward pursuing an online special education credential.

 If any of your students present exceptionalities in any form, they will typically need extra support to aid their growth and development toward becoming successful and engaged graduates.
 The program places a strong emphasis on fostering critical thinking and leadership skills among educators, equipping them to provide the necessary assistance to students with diverse needs.